 for as long as there is room.
 However, given the distance the church building is from the estate, we believe it is important to consciously ensure the link between Allesley Green and St Andrew’s Church works well.
 St Andrew’s has a dedicated team of people, chaired by the Vicar, who seek to work creatively on the estate to ensure that God’s love is made manifest.
 They can be contacted via email@example.com“

-An Easter Egg Hunt on Juniper Park will take place on Saturday 31st March at 2pm.
+An Easter Egg Hunt on Juniper Park took place on Saturday 31st March.

 Fish & Chip Quiz Night